ahmadner/WhatsappBot_windows/README.md

 * wikipedia : Wikipedia is a Python library that makes it easy to access and parse data from Wikipedia.
 * os : The os module provides dozens of functions for interacting with the operating system.
 * random : random can generate random numbers in Python by using random module.
-* time : time module provides various time-related functions
+* time : time module provides various time-related functions.
 <!-- TABLE OF CONTENTS -->
 ## Table of Contents